 Tracking tunnels monitor the presence of pest species.
 Students can make these out of milk cartons, identify any tracks present in the tunnel and decide on a potential plan of action.
 Use this activity as a guide.

 There are more than 80 community-led kiwi conservation projects around Aotearoa.
-Check out the website Kiwis for Kiwi to see if one operates in your region.
+Check out the website Save the Kiwi to see if one operates in your region.

 Visit the Department of Conservation website to learn more about the iconic kiwi.